Travel.State.Gov > International Travel > Country Information > Hungary International Travel Information

 Credible information indicates terrorist groups continue plotting possible attacks in Europe.
 European governments are taking action to guard against terrorist attacks; however, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.

 Although Hungary is generally a safe place to visit, you should use caution and stay alert.
 Be especially careful in train stations, crowded tourist areas, crowded buses, trams, and metros.
 You should avoid demonstrations and political rallies.
-In a few instances where demonstrations have turned violent, authorities have used riot police and water cannons to control crowds.
+In a few instances where demonstrations have turned violent, authorities have used riot police to control crowds.

 Ethnic nationalist groups have gained popularity in Hungary in the past years advocating intolerance towards Jews, Roma, and LGBTI persons.
 Although these groups do not engage in violence and are not explicitly anti-United States, you should avoid public demonstrations and confrontations with their members.

-Passports, cash, and credit cards are favorite targets of thieves.
+Crime: Passports, cash, and credit cards are favorite targets of thieves.
 The Embassy regularly receives reports of pick-pocketing on the trains between Budapest and Vienna.
 Be especially mindful of your belongings when traveling this route.

 General tips to avoid becoming a victim of crime: